|

 Ingredients to Make Smoked Chicken Enchiladas

-• Cheese – use a good Tex-Mex cheese blend
+• Cheese – Use a good Tex-Mex blend for melty, flavorful filling.

-• Chicken broth – to thin the sauce if it’s too thick
+• Chicken broth – Low-sodium is best; thin the sauce gradually to get your desired consistency.

 How to Make Smoked Chicken Enchiladas